-Once a patent has expired, other pharmaceutical companies are allowed to manufacture the same medication under its generic name.
+Once a patent has expired, other pharmaceutical companies are allowed to make the same medication under its generic name.

 The generic version of the drug will be the same as the branded one because it contains the same active ingredient and is used at the same dose.
 Roche’s Madopar, for example, is available on the market under the generic name co-beneldopa.
 But only Roche is licensed to sell it as Madopar.